devasivaram/WordPress-Deployment-using-Multi-Container/README.md

 mkdir project && cd project
 ~~~

+** You can Skip to "Lets remove the old conf file and add new one" Part for skipping SSL certbot test **
 **Let's check the certbot working before adding main code to Nginx conf and yml file

 Make a directory and open a file for testing  nginx config